 You will need three clear cups or beakers, three eggs, water, and table salt.
 You can also use food coloring to make things brighter if you like.

 First, carefully put an egg into a glass of warm water.
 If you like you can add food coloring to the glass of water just to make it prettier.
 The egg will sink because it is more dense than the water.

-Try this cool floating eggs experiment to study density.
-First, make a saturated solution of salt and warm water.
-We added blue food coloring for fun too.
-When the salt is dissolved, put an egg in it.
+Next, make a saturated solution of salt and warm water.
+Stir salt in until you can’t stir in any more.
+When the salt is dissolved, put an egg in the salt water.
 You’ll see the egg rise to the very top because the egg is less dense than salt water.
 (That’s the middle glass in the picture.)

 Finally, try a cool trick.
 Make the egg float in the middle of the water.
 Put warm salt water on the bottom (about 2/3 full).
 Then slowly and carefully pour in plain water on top.
 Gently put the egg in and watch it float between the 2 layers–above the salt water and below the plain water.

 For Middle Grades and High School Only

 To do the more advanced parts of this experiment, in addition to the above materials you will also need a scale and a beaker, which can measure liquid in milliliters.

 For kids from about 10 years old and up you can also calculate the density of the eggs, the plain water, and the salt water.
 Before you do the calculations ask your kids to put the egg, plain water, and salt water in order from least dense to most dense according to the experiment you did above.

 The equation to calculate density is mass divided by volume.
 Mass is measured in grams (g) and volume in milliliters (mL).